Initial meeting

 E. info@fin-law.de

-The lawyer responsible for questions relating to DORA and IT law at our law firm is Attorney Lutz Auffenberg LL.M.
-(London) with assistance of Attorney Anton Schröder.
+The lawyer responsible for regulatory questions relating to the authorization as an issuer of asset referenced tokens and for the related exemptions at our law firm is Attorney Lutz Auffenberg, LL.M.
+(London).

 subscribe to Newsletter